 During the 1991-96 period, construction was the only sector where concentration increased.
 All others saw a decrease in concentration levels.
-In the 1996-99 period, construction companies remained in a trend toward concentration, while the commodity industries, traditional manufacturing, and financial services sector changed their previous trajectory and increased their concentration levels, and techstructure; \overrightarrow{SS} = other services; FS = financial services.
+In the 1996-99 period, construction companies remained in a trend toward concentration, while the commodity industries, traditional manufacturing, and financial services sector changed their previous trajectory and increased their concentration levels, and technology-intensive industries, infrastructure, and other services maintained a trajectory towards lower levels of concentration.